Bladder, Kidney & Ureteral Stones

 In some cases, your doctor may decide to let the stone pass naturally.
 You will receive pain medication and drink lots of liquid to wash the stone out with your urine.
 If the stone hasn't passed in 8 to 12 hours, your urologist may decide to break the stone up.

-For stones that don't pass on their own, we offer a full range of treatments.
+For stones that don't pass on their own, we offer a full range of treatments and a fast-track program at our Los Gatos Emergency Department.
 At El Camino Hospital, our lithotripsy expertise includes:

 - Extracorporeal shock wave lithotripsy (ESWL) – Shock waves break the stone into sand-like particles that wash out of the body with urine.